Gamemode4Dev/GM4_Datapacks/docs/code-conventions.md

     - a folder, if multiple functions call this function using `/function`: `# run from functions in gm4_pig_tractors:till/blocks/`.
     - a function from where it was scheduled: `# scheduled by zauber_cauldrons:cauldron/create`.
     - a function and function-tag pair: `# run from gm4_custom_crafters-3.0:process_input/check_item via #gm4_custom_crafter:custom_item_checks`.
+    - an advancement reward: `# run from advancement damaged/armor/stall`
     - a combination of these, in which multiple lines may be used.

 ### Inline comments